-- Suffolk resilience severe weather response plan,
+- Suffolk resilience severe weather response plan (PDF, 239KB)

 The identification of the resilient network will enable appropriate investment and maintenance to be planned and prioritised.
 This will ensure that these strategic routes are usable, as far as is reasonably practical, by the public, local business and critical emergency services during severe weather.
 In addition, during times of extreme weather, Suffolk Highways first response will be to direct resources to this network ensuring it is clear from fallen trees, tackling flooding events and clearing snow.

 The development of a resilient network directly supports our priorities to:

 - support those most vulnerable in our communities (supporting access to key services); and

 - develop Suffolk’s infrastructure and maintain roads (keeping critical routes open during extreme weather).

 We have received £3.951M from the Government's National Productivity Investment Fund (from the £185 million awarded nationally) which we will be spending on highway maintenance in Ipswich and on busy rural roads in Suffolk.

 In Ipswich, this funding will be spent on strengthening roads in the town centre used by buses in order to reduce damage to road surfaces and the services running underneath them.
 Some of the roads in the town centre are not very deep and emergency works to repair the road or the underlying pipes and cables can cause significant disruption.